MS 115. Quantitative Literacy. 3 Hours.

 MS 132.
 Probability and Statistics.
 3 Hours.

 This course is an introduction to the theory and application of probability and statistical analysis.
 Both descriptive and inferential techniques will be studied, with emphasis placed on statistical sampling and hypothesis testing.
 Also considered will be linear regression, contingency table analysis, and decision-making under uncertainty.
+A prerequisite of MS 141 or higher or equivalent by the Initial Math Assessment is required.
+Prerequisite(s): MS 141 or MS 180 or MS 181 or MS 182.

 MS 141.
 Contemporary College Algebra.
 4 Hours.

 Contemporary College Algebra provides students a college level academic experience that emphasizes the use of algebra and functions in problem solving and modeling, provides a foundation in quantitative literacy, supplies the algebra and other mathematics needed in partner disciplines, and helps meet quantitative needs in, and outside of, academia.
 Students address problems presented as real world situations by creating and interpreting mathematical models.
 Solutions to the problems are formulated, validated, and analyzed using mental, paper and pencil, algebraic, and technology-based techniques as appropriate.
 Four credit hours.
+A prerequisite of a C or better of MS 093 or equivalent by the Initial Math Assessment is required.

 MS 150.
 History of Mathematics.
 3 Hours.